AffrontedTrex2/Osborne-Odyssey/README.md

 # Osborne Odyssey
 Created in 2018 with a team of six for the Microsoft Hunt the Wumpus competition.
 It won 1st place for Most Innovative.
-## Running the Game
-Play by downloading all the files and running the .exe file.
 ## Story
 Mr.Osborne, your favorite AP Computer Science teacher, has gone missing again!
 Traverse into the abandoned hallways of Redmond High School, fight off enemies, and collect troubling scattered pages to discover the truth behind Mr.Osborne's disappearance, and perhaps even reveal Mr.Osborne's troubled past.
 ### Screenshots